• Blog

 In response to this over-the-garden-fence intrusion from their neighbor, West Germany introduced a series of information laws.
 Many consider these laws the country's first data privacy regulations.
 The 1977 Federal Data Protection Act aimed to protect West Germans from abuse related to their data storage, transmission, modification, and deletion.

 After unification, these rights expanded to include East Germans.
 The influence of them remains evident today, forming the foundation of the current national privacy framework in Germany.
-This framework encompasses the BDSP, the German Privacy Act that incorporated GDPR into national law, as well as TTDSG and many other regulations that we've discussed elsewhere.
+This framework encompasses the BDSP, the German Privacy Act that incorporated GDPR into national law, as well as TDDDG and many other regulations that we've discussed elsewhere.

 Impact of German Data Privacy Laws Globally